 Our products consist of a medical device used in conjunction with a consumable electrode or biosensor.
 Other accessories and consumables are also available to customers.
 Our goal for these devices is to build an installed base of active customer accounts and distributors that regularly order aftermarket products to meet their needs.
 We successfully implemented this model when we started our business with the NC-stat system and applied it to subsequent product generations including the ADVANCE system.
-Our recently developed products, SENSUS and DPNCheck, conform to this model.
-Quell and other products in our development pipeline are based on the device plus consumables business model.
+Our recently developed products, Quell, SENSUS and DPNCheck, conform to this model.